 2x32GB HBM2 AMD Radeon Pro Vega II Duo

 Along with the new Mac Pro is a new display, the Pro Display XDR.
 There are two models available: one with standard glass (glossy) for $4,999, and one with nano-texture glass (matte) for $5,999.

 The Pro Display XDR doesn’t include a stand, however.
 That’ll cost an addition $999.
 If you want a Vesa mount, it’s $199.

 The Mac Pro has room for two SSD modules.
 You can get a single 256GB SSD in the base configuration, or you can get 1TB, 2TB, 4TB, or 8TB of storage that’s installed as a pair of SSDs.

-Apple on June 15 announced the user-installable SSD Kit for Mac Pro, which you can use if you bought a Mac Pro and want more internal storage.
+Apple has user-installable SSD Kits for Mac Pro, which you can use if you bought a Mac Pro and want more internal storage.
 The kit is a pair of SSD modules and is available in 1TB, 2TB, 4TB, or 8TB capacities.
 Here are the prices and links to the kits in the Apple store: